ibrahimsoliman97/Intel-Movidius-NCS-RPI/README.md

  2- Development computer running Ubuntu 16.04 LTS

- 3- Raspberry Pi " We have used Raspberry Pi 3 Model B Rev 1.2 "
+ 3- Raspberry Pi " Raspberry Pi 3 Model B Rev 1.2 has been used in this work "

  4- USB Camera